 With an average of 228 days of sunshine, it’s no wonder Austin offers an abundance of outdoor activities.
-Whether it’s a sunset bat cruise on Lady Bird Lake, a hike on one of The Greenbelt’s trails, or a dip in an Austin watering hole, get out and enjoy the great outdoors.
-All social distancing approved.
+Whether it’s a sunset bat cruise on Lady Bird Lake, a hike on one of The Greenbelt’s trails, or a dip in an Austin swimming hole, get out and enjoy the great outdoors.

 Take a dip in one of Austin’s best swimming holes.